 Patients must not have started Ixabepilone treatment more than 5 weeks prior to initiation of SBRT treatment.

 Patients can have up to 6 sites of active extracranial disease(=3 in the liver = one site and =3 in the lung= one site) identified by CT scan, or PET/CT, within 8 weeks prior to initiation of SBRT (up to 2 contiguous vertebral metastasis will be considered a single site of disease).
 Maximum number of lesions treated is deemed as feasible per the treating radiation oncologist; ie: A patient with 4 right axillary lymph nodes, L1-L2 bone metastasis, 3 right lung lesions, 1 left lung lesion, 2 liver lesions, and T2-T3 bone metastasis would be defined as having 6 sites of disease.
 Criteria to define a lesion in any location as a metastasis requiring local treatment as one of the sites for SBRT is any lesion clinically felt to be viable; defined as enlarging on CT/MRI or having persistent FDG avidity (Either SUV>3 or increase of SUV>20% over a 6 month interval).

 Patients with skin nodules, skin invasion, or skin ulceration are eligible, if treatment with conventional radiation (at discretion of radiation oncologist) or surgery is planned.
 SBRT to skin nodules is not advised because of risk of skin necrosis.

-Patients must have had failure of an anthracycline, a taxane and capecitabine or any 5-FU analog as per FDA approved criteria.
+Patients must have had failure of an anthracycline and a taxane per FDA approved criteria.